Please stop applying toxic pesticides to Wilsonville!

 During the 2016-2017 reporting year, the City applied: Roundup Pro (Glyphosate), Speed Zone ( Active Ingredient 2,4-D); and Pendulum 2G (Active Ingredient Pendimethalin) just to name a few. -This information was extracted from the Annual Stormwater Permit Report that is submitted to Oregon Department of Environmental Quality.

-From June 2013 to December 2017 Lowrie Primary School has been treated with Round Up Pro Max (Glyphosate) for weed abatement and Dicamba and 2,4-D on the turf field as well as landscape grass areas to remove clover.
+During the 2017-2018 reporting year, the West Linn- Wilsonville school district applied: Round Up Pro Max (Glyphosate) for weed abatement and Speedzone (Dicamba and 2,4-D) on the turf field as well as landscape grass areas to remove clover.

 Villebois Arbor HOA Landscape Company uses Ranger Pro (Active Ingredient Glyphosate) to kill weeds and Wisdom TC Flowable (Active Ingredient Bifenthrin) used for control of the European Crane Fly.